BernardQuatermass/exim-wiki/Forcing-TLS-to-and-from-a-specific-domain.md

 The assumption here is that you have already got an opportunistic TLS implementation working.

+Note that nothing here affects verification of TLS certificates, so you remain subject to Man-in-the-Middle attacks.

 In your "domainlist" section add e.g.:

 `domainlist tls_force_domains = example.com : *.example.com : forcetls.com : *.forcetls.com